skip to main content

 Q. Seems pretty easy to get in with eight classes in a semester, right?

-A. You may only submit five (5) classes on the application, and they need to fit certain requirements that are on the back of the application.
+A. You may only submit five (5) classes on the application, and they need to fit certain requirements that are on the application.
+Read instructions carefully.

 About CSF